benklinton/CS-2450-Group-Project/README.md

 6. exit src/renderer

 ```
-cd .../...
+cd ../..
 ```

-7. Start project by specifing route to program file to be executed.
-(I have put example program files in the ./programs folder)
+7. Start the electron project by running

 ```
-node index.js <path to program>
+npm run react-build
+npm run start
 ```

-### example
+8. Start the development react server by running

 ```
-    node index.js ./programs/Test1.txt
+npm run dev
 ```

+# Usage

+Once the program is running you can load in programs from a folder within documents

+Click on one of the programs in the files section, once it is opened it will load it into memory you can step forward one step at a time or just run

+When the program needs user input it will move the cursor to the input box and say waiting for user input...

+When running tests tests will run automatically and notify the user of the results in the console

 # Building

-To convert index.js to an executable, run:
+To convert the project into an application run the following after installing all dependencies

 ```
 npm run build
 ```

-The output will appear in a new folder called dist it should output each program for Mac:
+The output will appear in a new folder called dist it should output a program for Mac:

 **app-macos**